junyoung-sim/ddpg-quant/README.md

 ### Reward

-Maximizing daily returns is the intuitive reward system.
-However, after some testing, the algorithm always converged to holding all of its portfolio in one asset with the highest return.
-This is not only uninteresting but also does that reduce the return-over-risk ratio.
-Thus, it seems more suitable to optimize the model such that it maximizes Sharpe ratio.
+Maximizing daily returns is the intuitive reward system for portfolio optimization.
+However, it is more ideal to maximize the return-over-risk ratio (Sharpe) and portfolio diversification (action space entropy) as shown below.

 **Implementation & testing in progress.
-Will post results when available!**
+Will post full documentation and results when available!**

 ## References